jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/monstrous humanoid/Winter Hag.md

 Temperature: cold
 Organization: solitary, patrol (1 plus 1 winter wolf), or coven (3 hags of any type)
 Treasure: standard
-Description: Winter hags are sadistic crones who haunt winter-blasted plains and rime-covered forests.
-They're exceptionally arrogant, and often use their magic to subjugate entire tribes of evil humanoids so they can rule over them as queens.
-These arrangements rarely last more than a few seasons, because no creature is truly safe from a winter hag's irrepressible appetite for warm, raw flesh.
-An ambitious winter hag might extort a village by causing constant snowfall until they give her children to eat or adults to become her slaves.
-A typical winter hag stands between 5 and 6 feet tall and weighs 100 pounds.
-When a winter hag joins a coven, the coven adds sculpt simulacrum and simulacrum to its spell-like abilities, and any member within 1 mile of the winter hag gains icewalking and snow vision.
 Race:
 Class:
 MR: